-The Delta variant was detected in 92% of the tests sequenced in the country up to 28 June, according to OWID.
+The Delta variant was detected in 100% of the tests sequenced in the country up to 12 July.

-Amid rising cases, the country has lifted curbs and lockdown ahead of the Muslim festival of Eid ul Adha this week.
+Amid rising cases, the country had lifted curbs and lockdown ahead of a major religious festival in July.

 Although it was earlier than many other countries in starting vaccinations, the rollout in Bangladesh has generally been slow.

 In April, Bangladesh was forced to suspend vaccinations because exports of the AstraZeneca vaccine from India were halted.

 The rollout has now resumed with supplies of China's Sinopharm and the Pfizer vaccine provided through the global Covax vaccine sharing scheme.